git-moss/DrivenByMoss-Documentation/Intuitive-Instruments/Exquis.md

   * New clip: Creates a new clip of the selected length (see settings), activates MIDI overdub and starts playback.
   * Duplicate: Copies a clip.
 Keep the duplicate pad pressed, then press the source clip pad and then the destination pad.
   * Delete: Hold and select a clip pad to delete the clip.
-* 1st row: This row has a double function which can be toggled with the right-most pad of the row.
+* 1st row (from the bottom): This row has a double function which can be toggled with the right-most pad of the row.
   * Select: Selects a track.
   * Rec-Arm: Toggles record arm of the track.
 * 2nd row: Toggle solo state of the track.
 The right-most pad defeats all solos.
 * 3rd row: Toggle mute state of the track.
 The right-most pad defeats all mutes.
 * 4th row: Stops the playback of the clip of the track.
 The right-most pad stops the playback all clips.
 * All other rows: Start/select/record a clip (see the different options in the settings).
 Right-most pad starts the scene.

-## Project/Track Parameters Page

-This provides access to the Project and Track Parameters.

-The upper part controls 8 project parameters and the lower part 8 track parameters of the currently selected track.
-Both provide access to 5 pages of parameters.

 ## Preferences Settings